danchoi/dsvt/README.md

 Takes a stream of DSV lines on STDIN, plus a HTML/XML template, and outputs one template unit per line.

+The template is parsed by HXT, and thus must be valid HTML or XML.

 ```
 # template.html
 <p><b>{{ $1 }}</b> <span>{{ $2 }}</span></p>